empriselab/RCareWorld/README.md

 # Hardware requirements
 We support Windows and Linux (Tested on Ubuntu).
 We do not guarantee it works on MacOS.
 You need to make sure git and git-lfs are installed on your system.
-You should use Git Bash if you have it (else Powershell) for windows, and use bash for Linux and MacOS.
-We highly recommend using Ubuntu 20.04 system.
+You should use Git Bash if you have it (else Powershell) for Windows, and use bash for Linux and MacOS.

-Please make sure your computer has at least 5GB free space before starting.
+We highly recommend using Ubuntu 20.04 system which will be used for evaluation.
+Please make sure your computer has at least 10GB free space before starting.